LSEG-API-Samples/Example.DataLibrary.Python.RequestsComparison/Article.md

 The Content Layer also supports more application operation modes such as Asynchronous/Event-Driven, the real-time Streaming requests for Level 1 Market Price data, IPA, Searching, Symbology, etc. Please see more detail regarding the Content Layer in [Content Layer examples](https://github.com/LSEG-API-Samples/Example.DataLibrary.Python/tree/lseg-data-examples/Examples/2-Content) and [Tutorials](https://github.com/LSEG-API-Samples/Example.DataLibrary.Python/tree/lseg-data-examples/Tutorials/2.Content).

+That’s all I have to say about the Content Layer.

 ### Data Library - Delivery Layer

+Now let me move on to the final Layer, the Delivery Layer.

 LSEG is developing the library and hope to offer Access and Content Layers support for other data content.
-In the meantime, the Libraries also let developers access to a wide range of content that not available in Access and Content Layers yet with the Delivery Layer.
+In the meantime, the Library also lets developers access to a wide range of content that not available in Access and Content Layers yet with the Delivery Layer.

 The Layer provides objects for developers to interact with the Delivery Platform (formerly Refinitiv Data Platform) service through the following delivery modes: